-- The City will implement an ordinance or other enforceable mechanism that addresses runoff from new development, redevelopment, and construction site projects no later than June 30, 2022.
-This program will apply to all applications (projects with a complete project description, site plan, and, if applicable, a SEPA checklist) on or after July 1, 2022, prior to January 1, 2017 that have not started construction by January 1, 2022, and those between January 1, 2022 and July 1, 2022 that have not started construction by July 1, 2027. - o In order to comply with new requirements regarding site planning requirements; BMP selection criteria; BMP design criteria; BMP infeasibility criteria; LID competing needs criteria; and BMP limitations, the City should adopt the DOE 2019 Stormwater Management Manual for Western Washington (the 2019 SWMMWW).
+- The City will implement an ordinance or other enforceable mechanism that addresses runoff from new development, redevelopment, and construction site projects no later than June 30, 2022(mechanism was in place by June 30, 2022).
+This program will apply to all applications (projects with a complete project description, site plan, and, if applicable, a SEPA checklist) on or after July 1, 2022, prior to January 1, 2017, that have not started construction by January 1, 2022, and those between January 1, 2022, and July 1, 2022 that have not started construction by July 1, 2027. - o In order to comply with new requirements regarding site planning requirements; BMP selection criteria; BMP design criteria; BMP infeasibility criteria; LID competing needs criteria; and BMP limitations, the City should adopt the DOE 2019 Stormwater Management Manual for Western Washington (the 2019 SWMMWW).
 Adoption and implementation of the 2019 SWMMWW will meet the requirements of the Permit.
-The mechanism to meet these requirements shall be in place by June 30, 2022. - The City shall have the legal authority in place by June 30, 2022, through the approval process for new development and redevelopment, to inspect and enforce maintenance standards for private stormwater facilities that discharge to the City's MS4 (Legal authority is in place through Chapter 14.04.365 of the Black Diamond Municipal Code.
+The mechanism to meet these requirements shall be in place by August 1, 2022(ordinance no. 22-1178 was put into effect July 21, 2022). - The City shall have the legal authority in place by June 30, 2022, through the approval process for new development and redevelopment, to inspect and enforce maintenance standards for private stormwater facilities that discharge to the City's MS4 (Legal authority is in place through Chapter 14.04.365 of the Black Diamond Municipal Code.
 No updates to the approval process are necessary).